-The spiral model has four stages.
+The spiral model carries out development in loops.
+Each iteration also known as a phase has four stages.
 A software plan repeatedly passes through these phases in repetitions called Spirals.

-This stage also involves learning the system requirements by constant communication between the client and the system analyst.
+This stage also involves learning the system requirements through constant communication between the client and the system analyst.
 At the end of the spiral, the software gets deployed in the unique market.

-The Design phase begins with a basic thought of the mindmap in the first spiral and involves architectural design, logical layout of the modules, physical product prototype and the final design in the subsequent spirals.
+The Design phase begins with a basic thought of the mindmap in the first spiral and involves the architectural design, logical layout of the modules, physical product prototype, and the final design in the subsequent spirals.